AlpNuhoglu/personal-health-data-analysis/README.md

 ## Data Source
 - **Personal weight** measured daily with a digital scale (units: kilograms).
-- **Step count** logged automatically via a wearable device or smartphone.
+- **Step count** extracted from the health program which is embedded in iphone device.
 - **Gym attendance** manually labeled as “Yes” or left blank for non-attendance.
 - **Calorie (kcal)** intake logged through a calorie-counting application (manual data entry).